 FURTHER READING: |

-3. What are Vertical AI Agents? - Everything You Need to Know |
+2. What is Elon Musk’s AI Grok?
+Everything You Need to Know |

 A vector database is a container of the vectors we mentioned above, regardless of their type (e.g., text, images, audio, or videos).
 Its main goal is to store, index, and find such vectors for specific use cases.
 So, why are vector databases important?